Last Updated on September 29, 2022 by Dave Schoenbeck

 While the call itself is essential, learning how to prepare for a sales call is the key to success.
-Doing your research beforehand will give you all of the tools you need to make your pitch successful.
+Doing your research beforehand will give you the tools you need to make your pitch successful.

 According to author Mark Suster, there’s a term for someone who doesn’t consider their prospect’s needs when making a sales pitch: crocodile salespeople.
-Crocodiles have big mouths and tiny ears, so a crocodile salesperson talks a lot but doesn’t listen to their prospect wants.
+Crocodiles have big mouths and tiny ears, so a crocodile salesperson talks a lot but doesn’t listen to their prospect’s wants.